| Copyright | Copyright 2024 Ruifeng Xie |

 Verbatim Examples

-make such code blocks work as tests, use the test
+make such code blocks work as tests, use the test instruction as follows:

 -- doctest:test (1 + 1) `shouldBe` (2 :: Int)

-These examples are implicitly put into a do
+These examples are implicitly put into a do block for the IO monad, and the whole block is

 copied verbatim into the generated text (except adjusting the indentation).
 Unlike REPL-style